 Our office administrators will be happy to take you telephone call and assist your requirements, whether it’s to arrangement an assessment, purchase a new product, service or repair your equipment and that is just a few examples.
 Our office is open Monday to Friday 8:30 to 5:00.
 Telephone number 01732 770251.

-Heather and Alison will be happy to help you in our Showroom, located in Sanderson Way, Tonbridge, for all your rehabilitation equipment, scooters and basic wheelchairs.
+Claire and Kate will be happy to help you in our Showroom, located in Sanderson Way, Tonbridge, for all your rehabilitation equipment, scooters and basic wheelchairs.
 Our shop opening hours are Monday to Friday 9:00 to 5:00 and Saturdays 9:00 to 12:00.